Dr-pikaduo/nidongde/README.md

 # nidongde
-nidongde is a Chinese phrase for "you know"
+nidongde is a Chinese phrase for "you know".
+Please control yourself!

-make sure you are older than 18.
+Make sure you are older than 18!

+## load.py
+load vedios

+## script.py
+load novels.